 But this isn’t only a problem for accomplished professionals; it can strike early in life, too.
 For example, 18-year-old Don graduated high school at the top of his class and is headed to an Ivy League university in the fall.
 But he’s scared.
 “The admissions office made a mistake,” he thinks.
 “That place isn’t for people like me.
 I don’t belong there.”

 Type #2: “It’s just luck.”

 Take Gerald as an example.
-He is an investigative reporter for one of the last highly distinguished newspapers.
-Many of his stories have made national headlines and he’s won many awards for his work.
+He is an investigative reporter for a highly distinguished newspaper.
+Many of his stories have made national headlines and he’s won awards for his work.
 Even with all of this success, he still believes that after every story goes to print, his career will end, and that the stories he stumbles upon are from pure luck.
 “I was just in the right place at the right time,” he says.

 Type #3: “Oh, this old thing?”